darraghoriordan/darragh-oriordan-com/src/pages/2019/12/02/refactoring-to-patterns-csharp/index.md

 I then use linq to select the first applicable strategy and use its result.

 There is more code here because of the interface and boilerplate around each class.
-But it's much easier to understand and test.
+But it's much easier to understand and test (imho anyway!).

 If a new developer needs to add a new condition here they just need to add a new condition to the list.